Cyber Security: What's it got to do with Finance?

 In analysis / By Lydia Cooper / 23 July 2019

 It’s a common misconception that cyber security should be left to the technical teams within an organisation, when in fact it is everyone’s responsibility to be vigilant.
-Security cannot be left to the information technology professionals alone.
+After all, 90% of cyber security breaches are a result of human error, reinforcing that security cannot be left to the information technology professionals alone.

 A successful cyber-attack has many implications for an organisation, the majority of which have financial impacts.
 These could include fines from regulators, reputational loss leading to loss of revenue, as well as the costs associated with remediation and recovery from an attack.
 Therefore, it is essential that professionals in the finance sector understand and play a full role in managing cyber risk within their organisations.